liam-docherty/protractor-typescript-bdd/README.md

 ## Known Limitations
 * Tests are only run against Chrome.
 * In some specs e.g. banking/specs/customer-account.spec.ts I am using the UI to setup or teardown test data.
-This should instead be done using API calls.
+This should instead be done using API calls to improve the performance of the tests.

 ## Pre-Requisites
 In order to clone the project and run the tests you will need the following applications installed: